Polio vaccine: Academic reception

 While their work was ongoing, the larger community of bacteriologists began to raise concerns regarding the safety and efficacy of the new poliovirus vaccines.
-At this time there was very little oversight of medical studies, and ethical treatment of study participants largely relied upon moral pressure from peer academic scientists.
+At this time, very little oversight of medical studies occurred and the ethical treatment of study participants largely relied upon moral pressure from peer academic scientists.
 Brodie's inactivated vaccines faced scrutiny from many who felt killed virus vaccines could not be efficacious.
-While researchers were able to replicate the tissue immunity he had produced in his animal trials, prevailing wisdom was that humoral immunity was essential for an efficacious vaccine.
+While researchers were able to replicate the tissue immunity he had produced in his animal trials, the prevailing wisdom was that humoral immunity was essential for an efficacious vaccine.
 Kolmer directly questioned the killed virus approach in scholarly journals.
-Kolmer's studies however had raised even more concern with increasing reports of children becoming paralysed following vaccination with his live virus vaccine and notably, with paralysis beginning at the arm rather than the foot in many cases.
-Both Kolmer and Brodie were called to present their research at the Annual Meeting of the American Public Health Association in Milwaukee WI in October 1935.
-Additionally, Dr. Thomas M. Rivers was asked to discuss each of the presented papers as a prominent critic of the vaccine development effort.
-This resulted in the APHA arranging a Symposium on Poliomyelitis to be delivered at the Annual Meeting of their Southern Branch the following month.
-It was during the discussion at this meeting that Dr. James Leake of the U.S. Public Health Service stood to immediately present clinical evidence that the Kolmer vaccine had caused several deaths and then allegedly accused Kolmer of being a murderer.
-As Rivers recalled in his oral history, "All hell broke loose, and it seemed as if everybody was trying to talk at the same time....Jimmy Leake used the strongest language that I have ever heard used at a scientific meeting."
-In response to the attacks from all sides, Brodie was reported to have stood up and stated, "It looks as though, according to Dr. Rivers, my vaccine is no good, and, according to Dr. Leake, Dr Kolmer's is dangerous."
+Kolmer's studies, however, had raised even more concern with increasing reports of children becoming paralysed following vaccination with his live-virus vaccine and notably, with paralysis beginning at the arm rather than the foot in many cases.
+Both Kolmer and Brodie were called to present their research at the Annual Meeting of the American Public Health Association in Milwaukee, Wisconsin, in October 1935.
+Additionally, Thomas M. Rivers was asked to discuss each of the presented papers as a prominent critic of the vaccine development effort.
+This resulted in the APHA arranging a symposium on poliomyelitis to be delivered at the annual meeting of their southern branch the following month.
+During the discussion at this meeting, James Leake of the U.S. Public Health Service stood to immediately present clinical evidence that the Kolmer vaccine had caused several deaths and then allegedly accused Kolmer of being a murderer.
+As Rivers recalled in his oral history, "All hell broke loose, and it seemed as if everybody was trying to talk at the same time ...
+Jimmy Leake used the strongest language that I have ever heard used at a scientific meeting."
+In response to the attacks from all sides, Brodie was reported to have stood up and stated, "It looks as though, according to Dr. Rivers, my vaccine is no good, and according to Dr. Leake, Dr Kolmer's is dangerous."
 Kolmer simply responded by stating, "Gentlemen, this is one time I wish the floor would open up and swallow me."
-Ultimately, Kolmer's live vaccine was undoubtedly shown to be dangerous and had already been withdrawn in September 1935 prior to the Milwaukee meeting.
-While the consensus of the symposium was largely skeptical of the efficacy of Brodie's vaccine, its safety was not in question and the recommendation was for a much larger well-controlled trial.
+Ultimately, Kolmer's live vaccine was undoubtedly shown to be dangerous and had already been withdrawn in September 1935 before the Milwaukee meeting.
+While the consensus of the symposium was largely skeptical of the efficacy of Brodie's vaccine, its safety was not in question and the recommendation was for a much larger, well-controlled trial.
 However, when three children became ill with paralytic polio following a dose of the vaccine, the directors of the Warm Springs Foundation in Georgia (acting as the primary funders for the project) requested it be withdrawn in December 1935.
-Following its withdrawal, the previously observed moratorium on human poliomyelitis vaccine development resumed and there would not be another attempt for nearly 20 years.
+Following its withdrawal, the previously observed moratorium on human poliomyelitis vaccine development resumed and another attempt would not be made for nearly 20 years.